 There are several new studies currently investigating the difference between women who receive hormone replacement closer to menopause vs. later in life.

 Based on the current research, the FDA recommends that women who use hormone replacement therapy do so under close medical supervision, and only for managing menopausal symptoms such as hot flashes.
 Women are not advised to use hormone replacement therapy for reducing cardiovascular risk.

 The hormonal changes that occur during menopause can bring increased cardiovascular risk in the form of higher blood pressure and cholesterol levels.
-“It’s a good time to consider switching from being evaluated by a gynecologist alone to a more general internist,” suggests Dr. Ouyang.

 If cardiovascular disease runs strongly in the family, it’s also important that you see a cardiologist to further assess the likelihood of having cardiovascular disease and to optimize treatment.